SciML/LinearSolve.jl/docs/src/basics/FAQ.md

    faster (in a platform and matrix-specific way).
 2. Standard approaches to handling linear solves re-allocate the pivoting vector each time.
 This leads to GC pauses that can slow down calculations.
 LinearSolve.jl has proper caches for fully preallocated no-GC workflows.
-3. LinearSolve.jl makes a lot of other optimizations, like factorization reuse and symbolic factorization reuse, automatic.
+3. LinearSolve.jl makes many other optimizations, like factorization reuse and symbolic factorization reuse, automatic.
    Many of these optimizations are not even possible from the high-level APIs of things like Python's major libraries and MATLAB.
 4. LinearSolve.jl has a much more extensive set of sparse matrix solvers, which is why you see a major difference (2x-10x) for sparse matrices.
 Which sparse matrix solver between KLU, UMFPACK, Pardiso, etc. is optimal depends a lot on matrix sizes, sparsity patterns,